19hours/sg-statutes/Acts/Fire Safety Act.md

 (2) The Commissioner shall, before cancelling any licence or permit under subsection (1), give to the person concerned notice in writing of his intention to do so specifying a date, not less than 21 days after the notice, upon which the cancellation shall take effect and calling upon the person concerned to show cause to the Commissioner why the licence or permit should not be cancelled.

-(3) When the Commissioner has cancelled the licence or permit under subsection (1), he shall forthwith inform the person concerned by notice in writing of such cancellation.
+(3) When the Commissioner has cancelled the licence or permit under subsection (1), he shall inform the person concerned by notice in writing of such cancellation as soon as it may be practicable.

+[Act 14 of 2013 wef 01/09/2013]

 (4) The person whose licence or permit has been cancelled may, within 14 days of the receipt of the notice referred to in subsection (3), or such extended period of time as the Minister may allow, appeal in writing against the cancellation to the Minister whose decision shall be final.